argnaan/ANN_crazyflie/README.md

 This project is the final project of the course *Cyber-Physical Systems Programming*.

 ## Installation Requirements
+First, you need to install a toolchain and a compiler.
+To do so, follow the instructions in [Building and Flashing](https://www.bitcraze.io/documentation/repository/crazyflie-firmware/master/building-and-flashing/build/).

 First of all clone our fork of the [crazyflie firmware](https://github.com/argnaan/crazyflie-firmware) repository
 ```bash